Mark Bingham: September 11, 2001

 After the hijackers veered the plane sharply south, the passengers decided to act.
-Bingham, along with Todd Beamer, Tom Burnett, and Jeremy Glick, formed a plan to take the plane back from the hijackers.
+Bingham, along with Todd Beamer, Tom Burnett, and Jeremy Glick, formed a plan to retake the plane.
 They relayed this plan to their loved ones and the authorities via telephone.
-Bingham got through to his aunt's home in California.
-Bingham stated, "This is Mark Bingham.
+Bingham reached his aunt's home in California.
+He said, "This is Mark Bingham.
 I want to let you guys know that I love you, in case I don't see you again...I'm on United Airlines, Flight 93.
 It's being hijacked."
-According to The Week, Hoagland formed the impression that her son spoke "confidentially" with a fellow passenger, to form a plan to retake the plane.
+According to The Week, Hoagland formed the impression that her son spoke "confidentially" with a fellow passenger to form a plan to retake the plane.
 According to ABC News, the call cut off after about three minutes.
-Hoagland, after seeing news reports of the plane's hijacking, called him back and left two messages for him, calmly saying, "Mark, this is your mom.
+Hoagland, after seeing news reports of the hijacking, called him back and left two messages, saying, "Mark, this is your mom.
 The news is that it's been hijacked by terrorists.
 They are planning to probably use the plane as a target to hit some site on the ground.
 I would say go ahead and do everything you can to overpower them, because they are hellbent.
 Try to call me back if you can."
-Bingham, Burnett, and Glick were each more than 6 ft tall, well-built and fit.
-As they made their decision to retake the plane, Glick related this over the phone to his wife, Lyz.
-Fellow passenger Todd Beamer, speaking to GTE-Verizon Lisa Jefferson and the FBI, related that he too was part of this group.
-They were joined by other passengers, including Lou Nacke, Rich Guadagno, Alan Beaven, Honor Elizabeth Wainio, Linda Gronlund, and William Cashman, along with flight attendants Sandra Bradshaw and Cee Cee Lyles, in discussing their options and voting on a course of action, ultimately deciding to storm the cockpit and take over the plane.
+Bingham, Burnett, and Glick were each more than 6 ft tall, well-built, and fit.
+As they made their decision to retake the plane, Glick relayed this over the phone to his wife, Lyz.
+Beamer, speaking to GTE-Verizon supervisor Lisa Jefferson and the FBI, said that he too was part of this group.
+They were joined by other passengers, including Lou Nacke, Rich Guadagno, Alan Beaven, Honor Elizabeth Wainio, Linda Gronlund, and William Cashman, along with flight attendants Sandra Bradshaw and CeeCee Lyles, in discussing their options and voting on a course of action, ultimately deciding to storm the cockpit.

-According to the 9/11 Commission Report, after the plane's cockpit voice recorder was recovered, it revealed pounding and crashing sounds against the cockpit door and shouts and screams in English.
-"Let's get them!" a passenger cries.
-A hijacker shouts, "Allāhu ʾakbar!" ("God is great").
-Jarrah repeatedly pitched the plane to knock passengers off their feet, but the passengers apparently managed to invade the cockpit, where one was heard shouting, "In the cockpit.
+According to the 9/11 Commission Report, the cockpit voice recorder revealed pounding and crashing against the cockpit door and shouts and screams in English.
+"Let's get them!" a passenger cried.
+A hijacker shouted, "Allāhu ʾakbar!" ("God is great").
+Jarrah repeatedly pitched the plane to throw passengers off their feet, but they continued their assault.
+One passenger was heard shouting, "In the cockpit.
 If we don't, we'll die."
 At 10:02 am, a hijacker ordered, "Pull it down!
 Pull it down!"
-The 9/11 Commission later reported that the plane's control wheel was turned hard to the right, causing it to roll on its back and plow into an empty field in Shanksville, Pennsylvania, at 580 mph, killing everyone on board.
-The plane was 20 minutes of flying time away from its suspected target, the White House or the U.S. Capitol Building in Washington, D.C.
+The Commission later reported that the plane’s control wheel was turned hard to the right, causing it to roll on its back and crash into an empty field in Shanksville, Pennsylvania, at 580 mph, killing everyone on board.
+The plane was 20 minutes of flying time from its suspected target, the White House or the U.S. Capitol Building in Washington, D.C.
 According to Vice President Dick Cheney, President George W. Bush gave the order to shoot the plane down.

+Bingham is buried at Madronia Cemetery in Saratoga, California.